 ■ E-Commerce - as it relates to application or IT performance

 ■ Big Data - as it relates to application or IT performance

 ■ Cloud - as it relates to application or IT performance

 ■ Virtualization - as it relates to application or IT performance

 ■ IT Operations

 The following topics formerly posted on APMdigest are now posted on DEVOPSdigest:

 If you are unsure whether your topic fits APMdigest, run your idea by Pete Goldin.

-APMdigest posts one item of primary content — blog or feature — per US business day.
+APMdigest posts one item of primary content — blog or feature — each day, Monday through Thursday.
 Consequently, there is often a queue of content waiting to be posted.

 APMdigest does not post content on and around US holidays, including the week of July 4 and two weeks around Christmas/New Years.